laravel/docs/requests.md

     $url = $request->url();

     $urlWithQueryString = $request->fullUrl();

-If you want to append data to the current URL, you may use the `fullUrlWithQuery` method with an array.
-This method merges the given data with the current query string.
+If you would like to append query string data to the current URL, you may call the `fullUrlWithQuery` method.
+This method merges the given array of query string variables with the current query string:

     $request->fullUrlWithQuery(['type' => 'phone']);